Feline Friday Adoptable ‘Cool Cats’ - Daily Advocate & Early Bird News

 DARKE COUNTY — “Cool cats,” both full grown and kittens, are just waiting to be adopted into loving homes, and are available now at the Darke County Humane Society, located at 7053 OH-49, in Greenville.

-One “cool cat” fact is that in ancient Egypt, people thought that cats were capable of bringing good fortune to those who sheltered them.
-Wealthy families honored their cats by dressing them in jewels and feeding them sumptuous exotic foods.
-When the cats died, they were mummified.
-Queen Cleopatra named her cat “Tivali,” which means “gift of god.”
+One “cool cat” fact is that kittens bond to human scent.
+Socialization and human handling, especially during weeks three through seven, are vital to a housecat’s emotional and physical well-being.
+From kittenhood, each cat needs to acclimate to the routines of the household.
+For instance, if families go on trips, get the kitten used to car rides.
+Handling young kittens requires gentleness and love.
+When looking for that perfect new little feline family member, look to their behavior from the start.
+If it huddles in the corner, that could be a problem.
+The kitten that will take a break from playing to purr for awhile is the one who will more easily look for human companionship.

-Caley, a 4-month-old white and grey tabby kitten, is an adorable “cool cat” who loves having her head petted by visitors at the shelter.
-She also enjoys playing with new cat toys.
+Levi, a 5-month-old white and grey tabby kitten, is an adorable “cool cat” who is a true social butterfly.
+He loves having his head petted by visitors at the shelter, and purrs loudly.

-Walker, 7-year-old black and white tuxedo, is a handsome “cool cat” who loves to observe everyone with his unwavering gaze and good looks.
-He is shy at first, but warms up to new friends.
+Rami, 5-month old tan and white domestic shorthair, is a lovely “cool cat” who desires to be the “belle of the ball.”
+She enjoys human attention, and playing with new toys.

 Want to help support the Darke County Humane Society?
 The “Raise your Paws for a Cause” Shoe Drive is on-going until Sunday, Sept.
 19. The DCHS goal is to gather 2,500 pair of gently used shoes, which helps raise much-needed funds.
 Gently used shoes can be dropped off at Tractor Supply, Rural King, Arcanum Hardware and the Darke County Humane Society office.